it-economics/itea-be/kata-instructions.md

 Our colleagues have recently started designing the domain model for the shopping  cart (see `ShoppingCartTest` and work your way from there).
-In particular, we can add products to the shopping cart, and since recently also vouchers, which are a kind of product.
-Vouchers could be given to customers for example via advertisements, referrals, and other marketing campaigns, but this doesn't concern us for now.
+In particular, we can add products to the shopping cart, and since recently also vouchers, which are implemented as a kind of product.
+Vouchers could be given to customers for example via advertisements, referrals, and other marketing campaigns.
+Vouchers cannot be bought by customers, only redeemed to get a discount.

 ### a) Let's have a closer look at this design.
-Vouchers are considered products, because that is what we can add to the shopping cart.
+Vouchers are implemented as products, because that is what we can add to the shopping cart.
 Any problems with this?

+Tip: Consider drawing a diagram if it helps with understanding and discussing the situation.

 <details>
 <summary>Hint 1</summary>